fecc82/scalable-email-service/README.md

 * mvn does all the usual steps for compiling and initializing required
 * mvn packages the jar
-* mvn Creates a Docker images from that jar, with the tag: latest
+* mvn Creates a Docker images from that jar, with the tag: test
 * mvn runs docker container from that tag
 * mvn runs cucumber on specified docker container
 * cucumber picks up which environment he is on (Set by System Variable), and run tests accordingly
 * Stops docker container
-* Ready for deployment
+* creates fimal container with new tag:latest for deployment

 ### Room for Improvement